Wilderness Therapy Program for Troubled Boys

 Teenage boys reside in, while helping build and maintain, structurally sound rustic cabins located about a quarter mile (2 1/2 city blocks) from Shepherd’s Hill Academy’s main campus.
 The wilderness-like communities have no running water or electricity.
 All cabins are heated with wood burning stoves.

-Shepherds Hill Academy’s main campus provides fully functional amenities such as shower facilities, toilets, laundry machines, a cafeteria, and classrooms.
+Shepherd’s Hill Academy’s main campus provides fully functional amenities such as shower facilities, restrooms, laundry machines, a cafeteria, and classrooms.
 Daily on campus, teens attend their academic classes, eat three healthy meals, and properly maintain personal hygiene.

 Shepherd’s Hill Academy is a licensed Outdoor Child Care Program that meets all guidelines and regulations set forth by the state of Georgia.
 All teens are supervised 24/7 with a 5:1 student-to-staff ratio by the Boys Residential Team.